 - § Safety and effectiveness for treatment of chronic pain.
 In July 2014, we completed a prospective, randomized Phase 3 clinical trial that met its primary endpoint, demonstrating that Xtampza, compared to a placebo, was safe and effective in treating moderate-to-severe chronic lower back pain. - Superior abuse-deterrent properties when compared with OxyContin OP in a head-to-head oral abuse-deterrence clinical trial.
 In an abuse-deterrence clinical trial, we measured the drug release of both OxyContin OP and Xtampza when intact and when subjected to the most effective method of attempting to defeat their abuse-deterrent properties.
 This clinical trial showed that crushing OxyContin OP caused the active ingredient (oxycodone) to be released rapidly, with drug release that was bioequivalent to immediate-release oxycodone.
 By contrast, this clinical trial showed that the release of oxycodone from crushed Xtampza was bioequivalent to uncrushed Xtampza.
-Based on this data, we believe drug abusers may find Xtampza less desirable to abuse orally than OxyContin OP after crushing.

-- Abuse-deterrent properties in an oral human abuse potential clinical trial.
+Based on this data, we believe drug abusers may find Xtampza less desirable to abuse orally than OxyContin OP after crushing. - Abuse-deterrent properties in an oral human abuse potential clinical trial.
 Consistent with FDA guidance, we performed a human abuse potential clinical trial using the oral route of administration measuring "drug liking" in recreational drug users.
 We measured how well recreational drug users liked intact Xtampza (taken orally as intended) and chewed Xtampza compared with crushed immediate-release oxycodone taken orally.
 The clinical trial showed with statistical significance that both chewed and intact Xtampza were "liked" less than immediate-release oxycodone.
-The clinical trial also showed that opening our capsules and chewing the microspheres did not change th pharmacokinetics of Xtampza. - Abuse-deterrent properties following snorting in a human abuse potential clinical trial.
+The clinical trial also showed that opening our capsules and chewing the microspheres did not change the PK of Xtampza.
+Our tentatively approved product label includes the PK data from this human abuse potential clinical trial and also includes data showing that chewed and intact Xtampza was associated with lower drug liking than crushed immediate-release oxycodone. - Abuse-deterrent properties following snorting in a human abuse potential clinical trial.
 Consistent with FDA guidance, we performed a human abuse potential clinical trial using the snorted route of administration.
 The clinical trial demonstrated that crushing and snorting Xtampza microspheres resulted in lower blood levels of oxycodone than taking intact Xtampza capsules orally.
 The clinical trial also demonstrated with statistical significance that crushed and snorted Xtampza microspheres were "liked" less than both intact Xtampza administered orally and snorted immediate-release oxycodone.
-Based on this data, we believe that drug abusers may not find it desirable to snort Xtampza. - Ability to sprinkle microspheres for patients with difficulty swallowing.
+Based on this data, we believe that drug abusers may not find it desirable to snort Xtampza.
+Our tentatively approved product label includes the PK data from this human abuse potential clinical trial and also includes data showing that crushed and snorted Xtampza was associated with lower drug liking than both intact Xtampza administered orally and snorted immediate-release oxycodone. - Ability to sprinkle microspheres for patients with difficulty swallowing.
 In clinical trials we performed consistent with FDA guidance, we demonstrated that when Xtampza microspheres were removed from the capsule and chewed or crushed, or removed from the capsule and sprinkled onto soft food and administered orally, the drug release profile did not significantly change from administering intact Xtampza capsules.
 Additionally, in preclinical studies we showed that the drug release profile did not change when the microspheres were administered using various types of feeding tubes.
-We believe that we have performed the required preclinical studies and clinical trials to obtain FDA product labeling for sprinkling Xtampza microspheres directly in the mouth or on food, as well administering the microspheres through gastric or nasogastric feeding tubes.
+Our tentatively approved product label states that Xtampza can be taken by sprinkling the capsule contents on soft foods or into a cup, and then directly into the mouth, or through a gastrostomy or nasogastric feeding tube.